 SECTION 1.
 Principal office

-The principal office of the national ICC for conducting its business will be determined by the national board of directors on an annual basis.
+The principal office of the national ICC for conducting its business will be determined by the board of directors on an annual basis.
 For the purpose of registration of these by-laws, the principle office of the national ICC is located in Toronto Ontario.

 SECTION 2.
 Change of Address